 Bass ukes must have very fat, rubbery strings to hit such low notes on their short 20″ scale.
 These strings are often made from polyurethane or similarly stretchy materials.

 Have you ever seen how the lowest-pitched strings on a standard uke are also the thickest?
 A bass ukulele takes this idea to an extreme stage.

 Types of Bass Ukulele Strings

-With the rise in the reputation of the bass uke, there’s now a wider vary of string choices out there.
-The totally different materials will each have unique stress, while played good feel, and tonality.
+With the rise in the reputation of the bass uke, there’s now a wider variety of string choices out there.
+The totally different materials will each have unique stress while playing good feel, and tonality.

 It’s not a bad thought to experiment with totally different strings, however, it could get costly since most bass uke strings cost over $25.